noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 **Read through this guide before starting to ensure an understanding of the process.**

+**The target computer must have an active internet connection at the time of installation.**

 **Please direct any questions to our server support channel in [[discord](https://discord.gg/QHsm7CD)].**

 ---